Skip to content

 Link to this section

-Auth0 doesn’t have an export option by default, so you’ll need to install an export extension.
+Auth0 doesn’t have an export option by default, so you’ll need to install an extension.

 Auth0 extension screen shot

-You’ll now see it in your list of installed extensions.
-The first time you launch it, you’ll be asked to grant permission for the extension to access your Auth0 account.
+The extension appears in your list of installed extensions.
+The first time you launch it, you’ll be asked to grant permission to access your Auth0 account.

 Link to this section